neuefische/wd-flipped-classroom-curriculum/sessions/welcome/slides-hh-web-23-4_eng.md

 - Everyone presents both their lie and truth to the group
 - The rest of the group has to guess what's the lie and what's the truth, for example:
   - Story Nr.1 is true ✅
-  - Story Nr.2 is a lie ⛔️
+  - Story Nr.1 is the lie ⛔️
 - Afterwards, the "storyteller" will reveal what's the truth and what's the lie - there are no prizes, though 🙂

 ---